iamromulan/cellular-modem-wiki/README.md

 - `adb shell` - remote control the root linux shell/command line on the modem, type exit when done (note that while in the shell any commands you want to run that normally begin with `adb shell`, that part needs to be be skipped)
   - In the adb shell of a Quectel modem it will behave like a unix shell.
 Commands like `uname -a` will show you the name of the OS, the processor type, build date info, and more; `ls` will show you the file structure, and `systemctl list-units --type=service --all` will show all services installed running or not.

 So far, I have been unsuccessful with my attempts to get ADB to listen on the ethernet interface over IP.
 Warning the - `adb tcp <port>` command will crash both ADB and all the other serial ports exposed via USB until the modem is restarted.
 So stick with using ADB over USB for now.
 If anyone understands how adbd works on this device feel free to open an issue/discussion/PR.
+For now you can SSH over tailscale.
-## Installing the Telnet Daemon and simpleadmin web GUI
+## Web GUI and Toolkit
 ### Overview
 After gaining adb acess, you can install a simple web interface you'll be able to access using the modems gateway IP address.
 You can see some basic signal stats, send AT commands from the browser, and change your TTL directly on the modem.
 I also added a list of common commands you can just copy/paste on the AT Commands page.
 By default this will be on port 8080 so if you didn't change the gateway IP address you'd go to http://192.168.225.1:8080/ and you'd find this...
 ![Home Page](https://github.com/iamromulan/quectel-rgmii-configuration-notes/blob/main/images/iamromulansimpleindex.png?raw=true)